codebitsofg/codebitsofg/README.md

 # 👨🏻‍💻 About me

-I'm a former graphic designer and a full stack developer with a endless curiosity in the driver seat 🚀 I've been developing mobile and web apps since 2021.
-I've worked in a digital agency and right now working for a SaaS startup.
+I'm a former graphic designer and a Full Stack Engineer with a endless curiosity in the driver seat 🚀 I've been developing mobile and web apps since 2021.
+I've worked in a digital agency and right now working as a Full Stack Engineer for a SaaS startup.

 * I live in Lodz, Poland
 * You can find me from linkedin as [Linkedin](www.linkedin.com/in/gencberat)